The Palindromist Magazine

 For People Who WRITE - and Read - Palindromes

 A documentary about the 2017 World Palindrome Championships.
-Starring "Weird Al" Yankovic, Danica McKellar and Will Shortz, with segments on the history of palindromes by Palindromist editor Mark Saltveit.
+Starring "Weird Al" Yankovic, Danica McKellar (of "The Wonder Years") and puzzle master Will Shortz, with segments on the history of palindromes by Palindromist editor Mark Saltveit.

 New Jersey Stage magazine: